Kuromi-I/KuromiDeveloper/README.md

 📹 I used to be a video editor and dreamed of being a YouTuber.

-🐰 I use the nickname **Kuromi** because I'm a fan of the Hello Kitty character.
+🐰 I use the nickname **Kuromi** because I'm a fan of the Hello Kitty character cartoon.

 If you want to follow my progress, feel free to explore my projects here on GitHub.